altazietsman/zindi_llm/README.md

 # zindi_llm

-This repository demonstrated how create an  AI assistant capable of providing knowledge contained in the Malawi Technical Guidelines for Integrated Disease Surveillance and Response (TGs for IDSR).
+This repository demonstrated how to create an  AI assistant capable of providing knowledge contained in the Malawi Technical Guidelines for Integrated Disease Surveillance and Response (TGs for IDSR).

-Models wre required to run on cpu.
+Models were required to run on cpu.
 Qauntized models were therefor used.

 # ENV